 PAR stands for Photosynthetically Active Radiation.
 PAR determines how much light, and what spectrum, is reaching a certain depth location of your aquarium to allow photosynthesis.
 Photosynthesis is key to the growth of plant matter and coral, so it is a measurement that can be instrumental in finding whether or not a light is going to work for your individual aquarium needs.

 What are actinic bulbs?

-Actinic bulbs emit light from the blue end of the spectrum and mimics light in deep water.
+Actinic bulbs emit light from the blue end of the spectrum and mimic light in deep water.
 It is heavy in ultraviolet wavelengths and is great for promoting photosynthesis in invertebrates such as coral.
 For this reason, actinic bulbs are often used as supplemental lighting for reef aquariums, where it can encourage corals to produce more vibrant pigments.

 How do I prevent algae blooms?

-As you can see, there are many different factors that come into play when deciding on the best LED aquarium lighting for your tank.
+As you can see, there are many different factors that come into play when deciding on the best-LED aquarium lighting for your tank.
 As with many aspects of fish keeping, your personal preference and expectations for your light fixture will determine the best choice for you.
 LED lights are the best choice for any aquarium in terms of performance and efficiency, and the level of control they give over the environment is unparalleled.
 It is likely that most of the adjustable LED lights would be suitable for any aquarium environment.
-In fact, some LED models are so adjustable that the number of options can be overwhelming- but the ease of changing them means that you are free to experiment with often as you want without trouble.
+In fact, some LED models are so adjustable that the number of options can be overwhelming- but the ease of changing them means that you are free to experiment with them often as you want without trouble.